pypajot/particle-system-vulkan/README.md

 # particle-system-vulkan
-A particle simulatino using Vulkan
+A particle simulation using Vulkan